S.Korea calls for tougher sanctions against N.Korea after missile test

-BERLIN, July 5 South Korean President Moon Jae-in urged major powers on Thursday to look into increased sanctions against North Korea after its test-launch of a newly developed intercontinental ballistic missile.
+BERLIN, July 5 (Reuters) - South Korean President Moon Jae-in urged major powers on Thursday to look into increased sanctions against North Korea after its test-launch of a newly developed intercontinental ballistic missile.

 "This is a great threat and provocation," Moon said at a joint news conference in Berlin with German Chancellor Angela Merkel, who echoed his call for consideration of more sanctions.